pvcraven/2017_web_security/source/final/anthony/index.rst

 * Arrows

-	Arrows have been apart of JavaScript since the ES1.
-The way arrows are used have changed over time.
+	Arrows have been a part of JavaScript since ES1.
+The way arrows are used has changed over time.
 Today arrows look like this "=>".
 These same keys can represent a comment when they are used at the beginning of a line.
 It also represents the "goes to" operator.
-ES6 turns these keys into a simple function syntax with a single argument (Identifier => Expression), Eliminating the need for "function" or "return" and some parentheses.
+ES6 turns these keys into a simple function syntax with a single argument (Identifier => Expression), eliminating the need for "function" or "return" and some parentheses.
 In order to write a function with multiple arguments, using the arrow syntax, parentheses will be needed.
 [Orendorff]_